A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 Intro APR: For purchases and balance transfers.

-Enjoy 0% intro APR for six months on purchases.
+Enjoy a 0% intro APR for 6 months following your account opening on purchases.
 Also, get a 10.99% intro APR for 6 months on balance transfers starting from the date of your first transfer.
 After your intro APRs expire, your normal rate will be 14.99% to 23.99% variable.

 The intro purchase APR is fairly generous for a student card, and it can help as you make important purchases for the school year.
 You’ll need to pay off all of your purchases eventually, so consider spending only what you can pay off before the intro rate expires.